hugosilva2901/lei-22-s2-1DO-g68/lei-22-s2-1do-g68/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 - The application should use object serialization to ensure data persistence between two runs of the application;
-- The system must be highly available, enabling users to utilize the program whenever they want;
+- The system must be highly available, enabling users to utilize the program at any time;
 - The program must resist failures and stop data loss;
-- The system must be able to handle numerous concurrent users without experiencing speed decline;
+- The system must be able to handle numerous concurrent users without experiencing performance losses;

 ## Performance
 _Evaluates the performance requirements of the software, namely: response time, start-up time, recovery time, memory consumption, CPU usage, load capacity and application availability._

-- The system must offer quick turnaround periods for property info retrieval and inquiry;
-- The program needs to be able to manage lots of people and data;
+- The program needs to be able to manage lots of users and data;
 - Reports must be produced by the system quickly and effectively;